Argentina says journalists safe after one flees, fearing for life

 The authorities originally said evidence suggested the prosecutor had killed himself, but Fernandez later said the death was not a suicide.

 She did not say who killed him, and no one has been arrested.
-Social media has been seething with conspiracy theories, some pointing at Fernandez and her government.
+Social media was seething with conspiracy theories, some pointing at Fernandez and her government.

 The government says it suspects rogue agents from its own intelligence services.

-Pachter told website Infobae that he was unlikely to return while two-term Fernandez remained president.
-Fernandez is constitutionally barred from running in October’s election.
+Pachter told website Infobae that he was leaving ”because my life is in danger.

+“I‘m going to come back to this country when my sources tell me the conditions have changed.
+I don’t think that will be during this government.”

+On Sunday he told Israeli daily Haaretz that he thought he had been followed last week by an Argentine intelligence officer and had a photo of the man.